City-of-Helsinki/parkkihubi/README.md

 The API documentation conforms to [Swagger Specification 2.0](http://swagger.io/specification/).

-Two possible ways (out of many) to generate the documentation:
+Three possible ways (out of many) to generate the documentation:

+- Run the documentation generating script:

+      ./generate-docs

+  The output will be in `docs/generated` directory by default.
+If you want to generate to a different directory, give that directory as the first argument to the script.

 - [bootprint-openapi](https://github.com/bootprint/bootprint-openapi)